apacheignite/documentation/web-console/web-console.md

 * Execute SQL queries over your in-memory caches.
 *  View query execution plans, in-memory schemas and streaming charts.

+Ignite Web Console is a web application that can be deployed on your system environment.
 [block:image]
 {
   "images": [